 Automating sales workflows brings a bunch of benefits to your team, such as:

-Here are three ways you can automate your sales workflow.
+Here are four ways you can automate your sales workflow.

 1. You can automate repetitive sales tasks